samiitdh/SSL_Project/Instructions.md

 A html form with a dropdown list of course names(from courses table) and "Roll Number" of the student which on submission adds a row to the table ($id_courses) get $id from courses table and name of the student from individual table.

 Faculty:
-modify home_faculty.php to include a button "View My Courses"( to faculty_courses.php) and "View Deadlines of Other Courses" (to faculty_deadlines.php)
+modify home_faculty.php to include a button "View My Courses"( to faculty_courses.php) and "View Deadlines of Other Courses" (to faculty_deadlines.php) - Taken by Sathvik\

-Modify add_courses.php to create a table "$id_deadlines" table with columns "title" "description" "dateTime" whenever a course is created with unique_id $id.
+Modify add_courses.php to create a table "$id_deadlines" table with columns "title" "description" "dateTime" whenever a course is created with unique_id $id. - Taken by Sathvik
-"faculty_courses.php"
+"faculty_courses.php" - Taken by Sathvik\
 In this page, a dropdown list of courses taught by this faculty which on submitting displays a table of course deadlines with delete button for every row.
-At the bottom of the page, there is a button "Add a Deadline to this Course" (to "new_deadline.php")
+At the bottom of the page, there is a button "Add a Deadline to this Course" (to "new_deadline.php").

-"new_deadlines.php"
+"new_deadline.php"
-This page receives the course id ($id) from previous page.
+This page has a form with a dropdown list of courses taught by this faculty.
 There is an html form which adds a row to "$id_deadlines" table.

 "faculty_deadlines.php"
 Here, we have a dropdown list of dates which on submitting shows all the deadlines (for every course) on that day.